For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 According to a study by Google, 53% of customers are likely to abandon your site if pages take longer than 3 seconds to load, and 46% of customers say that waiting for pages to load is what they dislike the most when shopping on mobile devices.

 Despite being a major consideration for most ecommerce businesses, not all enterprise ecommerce platforms handle SEO well.
-Some platforms do have native features around SEO and migration, while others will require customisation and third-party integrations.
+Some platforms do have native features around SEO and migration, while others will require customization and third-party integrations.

 Create clear specifications for what SEO features you require as part of your platform planning.
 Your SEO team will probably have a lot of input to include here about what will help search engines to better crawl the site.